normalnorway/normal.no/docs/how-to-contribute.md

 <!--
 TODO:
-@deb node-less to regenerate css files (add to docs/install also) can make changes directly on github url-namespace. can link to wiki html5. define browser support (lowest IE version) coding standards: Python 2.7 and Django 1.8 rename CONTRIBUTING.md?
+url-namespace. can link to wiki html5. define browser support (lowest IE version) rename CONTRIBUTING.md?
 Github: Howto clone the repo and send pull requests
 Github: Howto use the issue tracker